boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **2015: The Migration**

 - Flag the bathtub as “legacy”
-- Force everyone to shower at the Communal Facility™
+- Force everyone to shower at the Communal Facility™: us-east-shower-2
 - Celebrate the "shower-native" architecture
 - Write a blog post about your "transformation journey"
 - Add new teams to manage the “modern hygiene platform”